aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/java/dgn-export-options/export-embedded-dgn/_index.md

 ### Step 3: Configure Rasterization Options

 Select which layout(s) you want to include in the PDF.
-In this example we export only the **Model** layout.
+In this example we export only the **Model** layout, which is the most common view for engineering drawings.

 ```java
 CadRasterizationOptions rasterizationOptions = new CadRasterizationOptions();